thatguystone/paratec/README.md

 Get the name of the currently-running test.

+`void pt_set_iter_name(const char *format, ...)`

+When running an iteration test, sometimes the name `test-name:1` (iteration with index 1) isn't helpful.
+This function allows you to change it to something like `test-name:good-description`.
+Use it like you would any printf() function.

 ## Assertions

 Note: Aside from the basic assertions, each assertion has a `*_msg()` counterpart that allows for a custom message with optional formatting.